The Mystery Behind the 19th-Century New England Vampire Panic

 But those who had lost multiple loved ones, and faced losing more, were willing to try anyway.

-New England vampires were not the supernatural revenants of novels like Dracula, who rose from the dead as walking corpses to drain blood from the living, Bell told mental_floss.
+According to Bell, New England vampires were not the supernatural revenants of novels like Dracula, who rose from the dead as walking corpses to drain blood from the living.
 Instead, they were believed to drain the life force of their loved ones through some spiritual connection that continued even after death.

 “The ‘vampires’ in the New England tradition were not the reanimated corpses, bodily leaving their graves to suck the blood of living relatives, that we know from European folklore, filtered through Gothic literature and popular culture,” Bell says.
 “New England’s ‘microbes with fangs’ (as one medical practitioner recently termed them) were, however, just as fearful and deadly as the fictional Dracula.”